Peter Smith (computer scientist): Publications

-Smith is a prolific writer and has published over 300 academic contributions including books, book chapters and academic papers.
-He has also spoken at conferences around the world, including presentations in many cities in the UK, Europe, United States and Hong Kong.
+Smith was a prolific writer and published over 300 academic contributions including books, book chapters and academic papers.
+He also spoke at conferences around the world, including presentations in many cities in the UK, Europe, United States and Hong Kong.
 Many of these have been invited papers.
-He has written on a variety of topics including mathematics and software engineering.
+He wrote on a variety of topics including mathematics and software engineering.

 Other professional roles

 For many years, Smith was a visiting professor at the Dublin Institute of Technology.
 His involvement with the Dublin Institute of Technology began in 2000 with an invitation to join a staff development programme initiated by the Head of School.
 This involved bringing in Visiting Professors in Computer Science with proven records of supervising PhD candidates to supervise staff for PhDs.
 In 2018, Dublin Institute of Technology became one of Ireland's first Technological Universities, the Technological University Dublin.

-Smith is a Visiting Professor with the University of Cumbria and an Adjunct Professor with the University of Limerick.
-He also supervises students at the University of Central Lancashire.
+Smith was a Visiting Professor with the University of Cumbria and an adjunct professor with the University of Limerick.
+He also supervised students at the University of Central Lancashire.

-Smith is a Chartered Engineer, Chartered Mathematician, Chartered Statistician, Chartered Manager and a Chartered IT Professional.
+He was a Chartered Engineer, Chartered Mathematician, Chartered Statistician, Chartered Manager and a Chartered IT Professional.

-Smith is a professional reviewer and Membership assessor for the British Computer Society, interviewing candidates for Professional Membership and Chartered Engineer Status.
+Smith was a professional reviewer and Membership assessor for the British Computer Society, interviewing candidates for Professional Membership and Chartered Engineer Status.

 In 2020 Smith became one of the founding editors of the new Springer journal AI and Ethics.

-Doctoral Education
+Doctoral education

-Smith has supervised over 60 PhD and DProf candidates and has attended over 200 viva examinations in the UK.
-He has been an external examiner at over 30 universities around the world, including examinations in the UK, Ireland, Spain, India and Hong Kong.
-He has also chaired over 100 PhD examinations.
+Smith supervised over 60 PhD and DProf candidates and attended over 200 viva examinations in the UK.
+He was an external examiner at over 30 universities around the world, including examinations in the UK, Ireland, Spain, India and Hong Kong.
+He also chaired over 100 PhD examinations.
 In 2014 Smith wrote a text book for PhD students, specifically based on the viva examination.
 From 2007 to 2012 Smith was programme leader for the professional doctorate programme at University of Sunderland.
 In 2013, he, along with three colleagues, wrote one of the first text books for professional doctorate students.